andrewoma/dexx/README.md

 ```

 From the above example we can see that although we've made modifications to `set1` to create `set2` and `set3`, the contents of `set1` remain unchanged.

+Note: There's now first class support for Kotlin - see the [kollection module README](kollection) for more information.

 #### Why port?